bradymadden97/bfalg-hello/README.md

     "serviceId": "238e8795-1a4d-4220-8f5c-e6434f2c4373"
   },
   "type": "execute-service"
-}
+}'
 ```
+* Note that the authorization header is `Basic ` followed by the Base64 encoding of your Piazza API Key and by a `:`.
-* Pzsvc-exec downloads the external file(s) listed in `inExtFiles` and saves them in a temporary directory under the names listed in `inExtNames`.
-Pzsvc-exec will also look to download the files listed in `outGeoJson` after execution of the program.
+* Pzsvc-exec downloads the external file(s) listed in `inExtFiles` and saves them in a temporary directory under the name(s) listed in `inExtNames`.
+Pzsvc-exec will also look to download the file listed in `outGeoJson` after execution of the program.
 * More documentation on writing Pzsvc-exec compatible requests can be found in the [pzsvc-exec repo](https://github.com/venicegeo/pzsvc-exec#execute-endpoint-request-format).